CD-Mackay/iris_categories/neural_network/README.md

 ### Todos
-  - Figure out how to alter number of nodes per layer programatically
+  - Figure out how to alter number of nodes per layer programatically(07-29-23 Completed)